Dummy Pickup Coils for Single Coil Powered Guitars

 YES, there WILL be a loss of treble ('tone') as it gets sliced off with the humbuzz. particularly if one does no dummy testing of resistance, coil dimensions/footprint, coil location.

-with an 'overwound' tele bridge pup (8+ to 9+ k), the resulting dummy'd tone gets lots closer to a p90. iow, i see nothing bad emerging from dummying up a single coil. as i pointed out in my opening post, there is a LOT of stuff to consider with dummy coils, and one could do LOTS of testing to seek the best marriage of noise reduction and 'tone'. but all that's not a rigid requirement. not at all.
+There is a LOT of stuff to consider with hi-zdummy coils, and one could do LOTS of testing to seek the best marriage of noise reduction and 'tone'. but all that's not a rigid requirement.